Code-Institute-Submissions/bookstore-project/README.md

 ## UX
-This project is aimed at the general public, parents, teachers, learners, institutions a quicker means for them to know of what products and services are available at Elma Printers and Stationers, new products in the market and how best Elma Printers and Stationers can improve its services by getting feedback from the product user.
+This project is aimed at the general public, parents, teachers, learners, institutions a quicker means for them to know of what products and services are available at Elma Printers and Stationers, new products including their prices and how best Elma Printers and Stationers can improve its services by getting feedback from the product user.

 ## Features